ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

     }
 ```

-This function takes one argument, the name of the paper issuer you want to query.
+This `getAllPapersFromIssuer()` function takes one argument, the name of the paper issuer you want to query.
 In our example so far, we have only used `MagnetoCorp`, so that is the string that would be passed as an argument to this transaction at this point.
 You should have noticed by now that this lab uses function and transaction interchangeably.
 They really mean the same thing in this lab, where one Node.js function represents one smart contract transaction.

 You may also have noticed that in every `papercontract.js` function, the first argument is `ctx`.
 However, when we actually submit or evaluate that transaction, we don't pass anything to represent the `ctx` argument.
 In the new Fabric programming model, `ctx` represents the current transaction context.
 It gets passed automatically when the transaction is invoked.